The Power of Short Term Thinking

 I’m fond of planning.
 I’m a Plan Fan, a man who can plan.
 I plan, er…

-Inner critic: Hello reader.
-If you don’t respect anyone who can’t think of more than three rhymes for “plan”, you might like to turn away now.
+… er, if you don’t respect anyone who can’t think of more than three rhymes for “plan” in a written medium, you might like to turn away now.

 Anyway.
 I like looking ahead, you might say.
 But if I get too caught up in long-term thinking, I end up struggling.